lkaihua/WOWFisher/README.md

 It works in the lovely online game "World of Warcraft".

-As you may know, fishing in wow is an endless iteration in `cast skill`, `wait for the bait`, `right click on the hook`.
+As you may suffer, fishing in world of warcraft stands for an endless iteration of `throwing a bait`, `waiting for a bite` and `pulling back the hook`.

-The script will save you a lot of time in fishing.
+I would like to chat and fishing at the same time, and therefore create this script, saving myself a lot of efforts.

 ## Auto fishing keyboard simulator

-It is an auto-run script depends on [QMacro](http://www.qmacro.com/).
+It is an auto-run script depends on [Anjian.com](http://www.anjian.com/).

 Please download it and import the script.
 The script is written in `VBscript` in `script` folder.